-Saab has assessed each primary category of goods/services received from Tier 1 suppliers on the following basis:
+Saab has assessed each primary category of goods/services received from Category 1 suppliers on the following basis:

 Category Comment Risk Supplies from Saab Group entities Supplies include procurement of hardware, software, technical data and training materials Saab AB (being the ultimate parent company of the Saab Group) has a group-wide modern slavery policy in place along with a detailed supplier code of conduct to manage its own supply chain.
-The Saab Group undertakes comprehensive supplier onboarding and continuous assessment processes to manage its supply chain.
-Low Electronic components/ assemblies Saab's supplier is often a third party distribution company.
+The Saab Group undertakes comprehensive supplier on- boarding and continuous assessment processes to manage its Low supply chain.
+Electronic and hardware components/ assemblies Saab's supplier is often a third party distribution company.
 Saab does not generally procure these supplies direct from the manufacturer.
-Saab has assessed these supplies as medium risk due to the possible origin of the component level parts.
-Medium Recruitment/labour hire While labour hire could be characterised as high risk, Saab considers the labour hire services it procures to be low risk due to the nature of the roles and personnel sought for these engagements.
+Medium Saab has assessed these supplies as medium risk due to the possible origin of the component level parts.
+Section (d) below outlines the strategies used to mitigate, and where possible, reduce this risk.
+Recruitment/ labour hire While labour hire could be characterised as high risk, Saab considers the labour hire services it procures to be low risk due to the nature of the roles and personnel sought for these engagements.
 In particular, Saab only procures these supplies for Australian locations and generally procures only trade- or professional-qualified individuals through reputable labour hire and recruitment suppliers.
 Low Corporate business services Saab's main procurements in this category are travel related services and business services such as banking, telecommunications, legal and regulatory costs.
 The nature of these services are such that there is a low risk of modern slavery implications.
 Low